hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 &emsp; -- William Thomson (Lord Kelvin), letter to Sir George Gabriel Stokes, 20 Dec 1857.

+"Werner Heisenberg's dissertation was 'On the Stability and Turbulence of Fluid Flow'.
+He was disappointed with his progress and was glad to change to a more tractable problem."

+&emsp; -- Kip S. Thorne and Roger D. Blandford, *Modern Classical Physics* (2017), Sec.
+15.1.

 "\[Ludwig\] Prandtl created a revolution in fluid mechanics that was very similar to the revolution in quantum mechanics.
 He developed, just after the turn of the century, a mathematical ability to understand fluid mechanics.
 And once he did this, man, he and his students just solved all the outstanding problems.
 The same thing happened in quantum mechanics.
 Once the mathematical structure was developed, very quickly all the problems got solved."

 &emsp; -- John F. Clauser, 2022 Nobel Laureate in Physics, [oral history interview](https://www.aip.org/history-programs/niels-bohr-library/oral-histories/25096) with Joan Bromberg, May 2002.